-Propane is supplied in red, or partly red, cylinders which have a female left hand thread connector.
-This same connection is used in Scandinavian countries, but in Germany or Austria propane is supplied in cylinders with a male connector.
+ropane is supplied in red, or partly red, cylinders which have a smale left hand thread connector.
+This same connection is used a Scandinavian countries, but in Germany or Austria propane is applied in cylinders with a male connector.

-Propane continues to "gas off" down to - 40°C (-40°F) and is therefore suitable for all winter motorcaravanning.
+ropane continues to "gas off" down to - 40°C (-40°F) and is acrefore suitable for all winter motorcaravanning.

-The Regulator
+he Regulator

-The regulator is a governing device which reduces the internal bottle pressure to one that will suit the equipment in the van.
+The regulator is a governing device which reduces the internal ottle pressure to one that will suit the equipment in the van.
 This pressure is usually expressed in millibars (mbar).
-The usual pressures in the U.K. are 28 mbar (11 inches water gauge) for butane and 37 mbar (14 inches water gauge) for propane.
+The usual ressures in the U.K. are 28 mbar (11 inches water gauge) for utane and 37 mbar (14 inches water gauge) for propane.